carhuang/AdventOfCode2025/05/explanation.md

 I find this logic buggy to implement and had to make use of a test ranges file.

-If I were to do it again, I would try using an Interval Tree data structure to store the ranges.
+If I were to do it again, I would try to use an Interval Tree data structure to store the ranges.